Your Song (Rita Ora song): Music video and promotion

-The accompanying music video for "Your Song" was filmed in Vancouver, Canada, and uploaded to Ora's YouTube channel on 22 June 2017.
+The accompanying music video was filmed in Vancouver, Canada, and uploaded to Ora's YouTube channel on 22 June 2017.
 Directed by Michael Haussman, the video showcases Ora in a boardroom meeting where she surprises her colleagues by dancing on the table and walking away.
-Behind-the-scenes footage from different stages of filming was released on the platform on 28 June.
+Behind-the-scenes footage from different stages of filming was released on the platform on 28 June 2017.
 The music video begins with Ora standing against a skyline on the beach with a man by her side whom she appears to be enamored with.
 The scene then shifts to a boardroom where Ora is seated at the head of a conference table, surrounded by a group of tattooed men who remain silent throughout the meeting.
 As she reminisces about the previous night, Ora dances and walks through the office building, gradually removing her clothes until she arrives at the parking lot.
-Then, she gets into a red BMW and drives in reverse through the city back in time to the moment when she was with her man earlier that day.
+Then, she gets into a red BMW and drives in reverse through London back in time to the moment when she was with her man earlier that day.

 Four remixes of "Your Song", including a rendition by American disc jockey Cheat Codes and Dutch disc jockey Sick Individuals, accompanied the single's release between July and September 2017.
 A day prior to the official release, Ora performed the song for the first time during an amfAR charity gala at the Cannes Film Festival on 25 May 2017.
 The singer reprised the performance for BBC Radio 1's Big Weekend in Hull, England, on 28 May.
-She proceeded to present the song on several talk shows, including Quotidien on 30 June, the Tonight Show Starring Jimmy Fallon on 18 July and the Ellen DeGeneres Show on 3 October.
+She proceeded to present the song on several talk shows, including Quotidien on 30 June, The Tonight Show Starring Jimmy Fallon on 18 July and The Ellen DeGeneres Show on 3 October.
 Ora continued to perform the song at the Teen Choice Awards on 13 August, the MTV Europe Music Awards on 12 November, the Bambi Awards on 16 November and at the Echo Music Prize on 12 April 2018.